xuri/excelize-doc/en/sheet.md

 err := f.GetRowVisible("Sheet1", 2)
 ```

-## Get worksheet index {#GetSheetIndex}
+## Get sheet index {#GetSheetIndex}

 ```go
 func (f *File) GetSheetIndex(name string) int
 ```

-GetSheetIndex provides a function to get worksheet index of XLSX by given sheet name.
-If given worksheet name is invalid, will return an integer type value `0`.
+GetSheetIndex provides a function to get a sheet index of the workbook by the given sheet name.
+If the given sheet name is invalid, it will return an integer type value `-1`.

 The obtained index can be used as a parameter to call the [`SetActiveSheet()`](workbook.md#SetActiveSheet) function when setting the workbook default worksheet.

-## Get worksheets list {#GetSheetMap}
+## Get sheet map {#GetSheetMap}

 ```go
 func (f *File) GetSheetMap() map[int]string
 ```

-GetSheetMap provides a function to get worksheet and chartsheet name and index map of XLSX.
+GetSheetMap provides a function to get worksheets, chart sheets, dialog sheets ID and name map of the workbook.
 For example:

 ```go
 f, err := excelize.OpenFile("./Book1.xlsx")